psigen/madara/port/python/README.txt

        BOOST_ROOT      The location of your Boost install folder BOOST_VERSION   The version number (e.g. 1_55)

-       BOOST_VERSION is used to locate the boost.python library
+       BOOST_VERSION is used to locate the boost.python library.
+       On Linux, this is likely to be something like py32 or py33 (see /usr/lib/libboost* for information).
+On Windows, this is likely to be something like 1_32 or 1_33.

   2.b) Setup your user-config.jam file in your home directory